seiyaku

 A similar flag has more recently been created by rebels in the former colonial Russian region (1764–1873) of Novorossiya (New Russia) in Ukraine.

-Bearers of this flag despise the West and the US in particular, and their flag is not modelled on the Confederate flag; rather it is copied from the Russian naval flag.
-It is carried by Tzarist imperialists and monarchists, who fight with the same ideological zeal as Ukraine's patriotic Azov Battalion.
-(See also Z)
+Bearers of this flag despise the West and the US in particular.
+Their flag is not modelled on the Confederate flag; rather it is copied from the Russian naval flag and carried by Tzarist imperialists.

 Like the battles in the southern states of America, the war is no doubt seen as a good idea by some people, but not by the families and friends of those who die.